dragnev-dev/teach-plan/README.md

 ![App logo](app-logo.jpg "App logo")

-This is a Mobile Programming coursework written in React Native.
+This is a Mobile Programming coursework developed with React Native.

 # For source code explanations